google-research/vision_transformer/README.md

 pre-trained on imagenet21k *and* fine-tuned on imagenet2012.

 **Update (19.5.2021)**: With publication of the "How to train your ViT? ..." paper, we added more than 50k ViT and hybrid models pre-trained on ImageNet and ImageNet-21k with various degrees of data augmentation and model regularization, and fine-tuned on ImageNet, Pets37, Kitti-distance, CIFAR-100, and Resisc45.
 Check out [`vit_jax_augreg.ipynb`] to navigate this treasure trove of models!
-For example, you can use that Colab to fetch the filenames of pre-trained and fine-tuned checkpoints from the `i21k_300` column of Table 3 in the paper:
+For example, you can use that Colab to fetch the filenames of recommended pre-trained and fine-tuned checkpoints from the `i21k_300` column of Table 3 in the paper:

 |  Model   |                                   Pre-trained checkpoint                                   |   Size   |                                                       Fine-tuned checkpoint                                                        | Resolution | Img/sec | Imagenet accuracy |
 | :------- | :----------------------------------------------------------------------------------------- | -------: | :--------------------------------------------------------------------------------------------------------------------------------- | ---------: | ------: | ----------------: |